 \section{Conclusion}

 In this paper, we introduced \textbf{\texttt{SpookyBench}}, a novel benchmark designed to evaluate the temporal reasoning capabilities of video-language models by isolating temporal understanding from spatial comprehension.
 Our experiments revealed a striking performance gap: while humans effortlessly achieve 98\% accuracy on tasks requiring pure temporal pattern recognition, all tested models, including state-of-the-art open and closed-source systems, fail completely with 0\% accuracy.
 This consistent failure across different model architectures, scales, and prompting strategies highlights a fundamental limitation in current video understanding approaches, which typically process spatial features first and then establish temporal connections, rather than integrating spatio-temporal information simultaneously.
+Importantly, our additional analyses with foreground noise detection and providing explicit motion cues to the model further validate that the deficit arises not from task impossibility but from architectural inability to internally extract temporal structure.
 The benchmark effectively exposes the \textit{time blindness} of current architectures that remain hidden in conventional evaluation settings where spatial features can provide shortcuts to correct answers.
 We hope that {\bf \texttt{SpookyBench}} will inspire the development of next-generation temporal-connected models.

 {

 }